 The Committee reviewed the carrying values of the Group projects and the Group inter-company loans and carried out impairment reviews.
-The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n) on page 36.
+The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n).
 Loans to Group undertakings are assessed for impairment under IFRS 9.

 As a result of the year-end review, it was judged that the Pegleg Project expenditure should be fully impaired but none of the Group's inter-company loans should be impaired.
-Further details are provided on pages 36 and 37.